Equality and cultural diversity are among the founding principles of our University.

 - The Rector’s delegate for initiatives on linguistic minorities, Patrizia Cordin.

-- The Rector’s delegate for educational services and parents support services, Barbara Ongari.
+- The Rector’s delegate for educational services and parent support services, Barbara Ongari.

 - The Student Representatives for equality and diversity policies, Ion Foltea and Eleonora Cavazzoni.

-- The Confidential counsellor, Barbara Giovanna Bello, in charge of preventing, managing and solving issues of mobbing and sexual harassment in the work environment.
+- The Confidential counsellor, Barbara Giovanna Bello, in charge of preventing, managing and solving issues of mobbing and sexual harassment in the work and study environment.

 - The Committee for equal opportunities well-being at work and against discriminations, which works to promote and protect equal opportunities and well-being in the work environment among the University’s staff.